asyncanup/asyncanup.github.io/_posts/2014-10-01-simple-javascript-assert.md

 layout: post
 ---

-## Why you need assertions

 It's better to fail with your own error than `undefined is not a function`.

 A simple assertion solution would let your application fail early and fail at the right point in runtime execution.
 Allowing you to handle it better.